notofonts/math/fontbakery/notofonts-NotoSansMath-googlefonts-report.md

 <li>U+2007 FIGURE SPACE: not included in any glyphset definition</li>
 <li>U+2008 PUNCTUATION SPACE: not included in any glyphset definition</li>
 <li>U+200A HAIR SPACE: not included in any glyphset definition</li>
-<li>U+2010 HYPHEN: try adding one of: syloti-nagri, sundanese, hebrew, coptic, armenian, kaithi, kayah-li, arabic, lisu, sora-sompeng, cham, yi, kharoshthi</li>
+<li>U+2010 HYPHEN: try adding one of: coptic, hebrew, kayah-li, sora-sompeng, lisu, sundanese, yi, kaithi, armenian, syloti-nagri, kharoshthi, arabic, cham</li>
 <li>U+2015 HORIZONTAL BAR: try adding adlam</li>
 <li>U+2016 DOUBLE VERTICAL LINE: not included in any glyphset definition</li>
 <li>U+2017 DOUBLE LOW LINE: not included in any glyphset definition</li>